top of page

 Jordan Hampton

-Jordan - board member - cropped brightened 10 centered.jpg
+Jordan - board member - cropped brightened 10 centered v2.jpg

-Memphis native Jordan Hampton is a social work major at Tennessee State University.
-With a graduation date of May 2025, he has spent his college career as the bass drum section leader and then, in his senior year, as head drumline section leader, of the TSU Aristocrat of Bands: a dynamic, show-style marching band known for musical excellence and precision in the rich tradition of historically Black colleges and universities (HBCU).
+Jordan, a Memphis native, spent his college career at Tennessee State University, where he majored in social work, as the bass drum section leader and then as head drumline section leader of the TSU Aristocrat of Bands: a show-style marching band known for musical excellence and precision in the rich tradition of historically Black colleges and universities (HBCUs).
 Since 2023 he has also been a member of Kappa Kappa Psi National Honorary Band Fraternity, and in 2025 he joined Teach for America Corps, whose members teach in public schools in low-income areas.

 • Instagram